fareen341/Angular/README.md

 <a name="four"><h2>1.4 Files/Folders in Apps explain?</h2></a><br>
 <pre>
 FILES
+these files are given in itvedant's anatomy of angular application.
+Every file which has spec is the testing file for vs code(eslint and tslint) extension

+1)package.json:
-these files are given in itvedant's anatomy of angular application 1)package.json: the first file which is created, it contain the ng commands etc. if we want to add example a google map then we add it inside the defDepedencies.
+the first file which is created, it contain the ng commands etc. if we want to add example a google map then we add it inside the defDepedencies.